Skip to product information

 Application:

-This type of macha is the most expensive because it is shaded with special sheets more than a week before harvesting and comes from the first harvest!
+This type of matcha is the most expensive because it is shaded with special sheets for over a week before harvest and comes from the first flush!

 Long shelf life guaranteed.
 Fresh delivery straight from Japan!